unexist/blog/_drafts/domain-storytelling.md

 title: Domain Storytelling
 date: %%%DATE%%%
 author: Christoph Kappel
-tags: showcase
+tags: agile ddd
-categories: showcase
+categories: specification
 toc: true
 ---
 In my previous post about
-[Specification by Example]({% post_url 2021-09-09-specification-by-example %}) I pointed out, that for me communication is a major problem within software projects and I suggested [specification workshops][] as a way to transport the intent of a specific feature or task.
+[Specification by Example]({% post_url 2021-09-09-specification-by-example %}) I pointed out, that for me communication is a major problem within software projects and I suggested [specification workshops][] as a way to transport the intent of a specific feature.
 This probably works best in agile projects with short sprints, so that there is no need to define everything upfront.

 What if we have to define everything upfront, because there are waterfall-y processes in place and there is no short term plan to go agile?